Treatment > Hyperpigmentation Laser Toning

 Doctor’s Advice & Recommendation

-Laser toning is ideal and safe for people who seek skin rejuvenation.
-Since very low-intensity laser energy is used in the procedure, there is minimal to no downtime.
-Patients can complete their treatments and return to their daily activities immediately.
+Laser toning is an ideal and safe option for individuals seeking skin rejuvenation.
+Due to the use of very low-intensity laser energy, the procedure involves minimal to no downtime, allowing patients to resume their daily activities immediately after treatment.

-The long wavelength, measuring 1064nm, is clinically safe for all skin types.
-However, it is advisable to avoid laser toning for sunburned skin or in cases of severe acne and skin allergies.
-Laser toning is also not recommended for pregnant and breastfeeding mothers and people who have photosensitive epilepsy.
+The long wavelength of 1064nm used in laser toning is clinically safe for all skin types.
+However, it is important to avoid this treatment if you have sunburned skin, severe acne, or skin allergies.
+Additionally, laser toning is not recommended for pregnant or breastfeeding women, and individuals with photosensitive epilepsy.

-Since laser toning works very gently on the skin layers, anaesthesia is not required for this procedure.
-After taking the photographs, we begin the laser procedure, which lasts for around 15 minutes.
-During the course of the procedure, lasers are passed several times over the face, lips and neck.
+Given the gentle nature of laser toning on the skin layers, anesthesia is not required.
+The procedure begins with taking photographs, followed by the laser treatment, which typically lasts around 15 minutes.
+During this time, the laser is passed several times over the face, lips, and neck.

-On completion of the procedure, topical application of Dr KT's skin serum and sunblock will be applied to the skin to provide nutrients and protect the skin.
-Some clients may encounter mild redness on the face, but this condition lasts only a couple of hours before disappearing.
-As a precaution, we always advise individuals to reapply sunscreen after every 2 to 3 hours after the treatment.
+After the procedure, a topical application of Dr. KT's skin serum and sunblock is applied to nourish and protect the skin.
+Some patients may experience mild redness, but this usually subsides within a few hours.
+As a precaution, it is advised to reapply sunscreen every 2 to 3 hours post-treatment.

-Apart from applying sunblock, avoid skin whitening or brightening products and chemical peel for about 3 to 5 days until the skin is completely healed.
+In addition to using sunblock, avoid using skin whitening or brightening products and chemical peels for about 3 to 5 days until the skin has completely healed.
+This ensures optimal results and prevents any potential irritation.

 How Often Should You Do This Treatment?